 Leggy/Stretching for Light

-The photo on the left is an example of leggy plants.
+The first photo of kale is an example of leggy plants.
 This is when plants have really long stems (the space between the soil and the leaves) where often times the plants are toppled over on their sides.

-The photo on the right is an example of plants stretching for light.
+The second photo of corn is an example of plants stretching for light.
 Instead of growing in an upright manner towards the sky, all plants are stretching to one specific direction.

 Plants need sufficient light to grow strong stems.
 When a plant is leggy and looking for light, it stretches its stem significantly longer than it would with proper sunlight, making it very weak.
 This is why you often see it laying on the soil.
 Weak stems mean that the plant won’t be able to support fruit, or keep itself protected from strong winds.
-If the plant is stretching for light, but does not have an extremely long stem, the problem is that it is not getting sufficient light for it’s needs, but it hasn’t impacted the plant permanently.
+If the plant is stretching for light, but doesn’t have an extremely long stem, the problem is that it’s not getting sufficient light for it’s needs, but it hasn’t impacted the plant permanently.

 Let’s start with the easy one.
-Plants that are reaching for light (reminder, the photo on the right) need to be moved closer to your grow lights.
-Once they are properly under light, they will adjust themselves back upright, and your problem is solved.
+Plants that are reaching for light (reminder, the second photo of corn) need to be moved closer to your grow lights.
+Once they’re properly under light, they will adjust themselves back upright, and your problem is solved.

 Now to leggy plants.
 Often leggy plants happen because the seeds are being grown on a windowsill that just isn’t bright enough.
 Seedlings need 12+ hours of direct light to grow healthy and strong.
 When this situation happens, the majority of the time, it can’t be fixed.
 The best option is to start over by planting new seeds.
 To avoid this from happening again, ensure that your seeds are under a grow light that is no more than 4 inches above the plants, for at least 12 hours a day.

-I mentioned that the majority of the time it can’t be fixed, however there are a few cases in which it can.
+I mentioned that the majority of the time it can’t be fixed, however there are a few cases when leggy seedlings can be fixed.
 In particular, when growing plants in the nightshade family, such as tomatoes, eggplants or peppers, there is a chance of saving these seedlings.
 Plants in this family can grow roots from their stems.
 Therefore, if you replant your seedlings in new soil, and plant the stem almost as deep as the first set of leaves, the stem should grow roots and allow the plant to continue growing as if it never happened at all.

 Damping Off

 If you wake up one morning, check on your seedlings and notice an entire tray where every plant has tipped over and looks dead, that is damping off.
-If you look closely and notice that the stem, at the base where it meets the soil has shriveled, this is a tell-tale sign.
+Beyond all the plants being dead, a tell-tale sign is that the stem is shriveled up where it meets the soil.

 Unfortunately, there is no fix to this situation.
 The only option is to plant new seeds.
 Make sure you are using new, sterile soil when starting your seeds.
 We have an article on peat-free seed starting soil that you can make at home – so that you know exactly what is in your soil.